Hear What Matters! Text-conditioned Selective Video-to-Audio Generation: Experiments

 \paragraph{Quantitative analysis} Table \ref{tab:objective_eval} summarizes the quantitative performance of V2A models on \ourbench. \ours outperforms baselines across all key aspects, including audio quality, semantic alignment, and temporal alignment.
 Notably, we achieve the best scores in both semantic and temporal audio-video alignment.
 MMAudio~\cite{mmaudio}, which overlooks text modality, exhibits degraded CLAP scores than \ours, whereas neglecting video modality often results in temporally misaligned results with poor DeSync scores, as seen in ReWaS~\cite{rewas} and VinTAGe~\cite{vintage}.
 This highlights that training a text-conditioned video encoder in \ours is effective to achieve these dual goals.
 VOS baseline shows competitive semantic alignment but performs poorly on temporal synchronization.
 It is primarily due to the inherent limitations of VOS methods, which struggle to accurately localize fast-moving or motion-blurred objects, and vague or complex boundaries (\eg, rain drop).
 Regarding the two subsets of \ourbench, models generally achieve better objective scores in the intra-class subset.
 This happens because the paired non-target video is semantically similar to the target, leading objective metrics to overestimate model performance.
 Therefore, human perceptual evaluation becomes essential.

 \paragraph{Qualitative analysis} \cref{fig:qual_eg} demonstrates that \ours selectively synthesizes target sounds even in complex real-world auditory scenes involving multiple simultaneous or temporally overlapping events.
 As shown in \cref{fig:eg_spatial}, \ours successfully generates distinct sounds for spatially co-occurring sound events such as `car passing by' and `man running', demonstrating spatial disentanglement within a shared visual context.
 In \cref{fig:eg_temporal}, \ours succeeds in temporally disentangling intertwined events, producing natural and temporally aligned sounds for `firework banging' and `people speaking'.
 These examples highlight our model’s robustness to yield realistic and context-aware audio by capturing the user’s intended focus.
-More qualitative examples are provided in \cref{fig:qual_bench} in Appendix, and audio samples are available in the supplementary material.
+More qualitative examples are provided in \cref{fig:qual_bench} in Appendix.